slipa17/Whole-genome-sequencing-and-comparative-genomics-of-human-lung-streptococcal-isolates/COG_analysis_Rscripts.md

 dataframe_name <- as.matrix(dataframe_name)
 ```

-# To draw the heatmap:
+# To draw the heatmap

 ```
 heatmap(dataframe_name)